Q. How do you select your counselors?

 A. A hired Health Specialist is on site for all youth camps.
 They provide first aid, monitor sick campers and special health concerns, and manage all medications.
 All regular meds must be given to the Health Specialist for safekeeping and to ensure correct dosage.
 In the event that an injury or illness requires more than basic first aid, parents will be contacted immediately if possible, and campers will be transported to the Leavenworth clinic, about 35 miles away for treatment by a physician.
 There is a local ambulance unit at Lake Wenatchee that can reach camp quickly.
 The parent or guardian’s insurance plan is the primary source of medical coverage.

-Q. Who supervises the horse-back riding activities?
+Q. Who supervises the horse-back riding for Junior High Adventure?

 Q. How does mail work?
 Can campers call home from camp?
 Can I send e-mails?

 A. REAL MAIL IS THE BEST!!!!
 Regular mail is delivered daily to and from campers.
 Address it with the camper’s name, followed by the session (i.e. Attn: Mary Smith, Junior Camp) then the address: Tall Timber; 27875 White River Rd.; Leavenworth, WA.
 98826.
 Packages arrive most promptly with UPS.
 Tall Timber does have a regular phone line on site, which is available for emergency needs.
 If a call needs to be placed from Tall Timber, a staff person may place a call for the camper using this phone, but it is not to be used at any times by campers.
 Parents may send emails to campers (email@example.com), NOTE: we update our blog posts daily.